uchicago-cs/cmsc22000/website/content/labs/lab6.md

    - GCC on an ARM64 processor
    - clang on an ARM64 processor

-Modify your `.travis.yml` file to include the `arch` and `compiler` options as shown above.
+Modify your `.travis.yml` file to also include the `arch` option as shown above (i.e., you should still keep the `compiler` option you added previously).
 Commit and push the updated file.
 Once the build completes, you should see four jobs in the build.
 By the way, the ARM64 processor architecture is commonly used in smartphones, which means that we have effortlessly verified that libgeometry will build and run correctly on most smartphones!

 * [10 points] Take the URL of the build you just produced, and paste it into Gradescope (under "Task 2: Matrix expansion").